EvanDiamantidis/TryHackMe/Machines/Steel Mountain/README.md

 <br />

-Now start the service to establish a connection with our target machine with `netcat`.
+Now start the service to establish a connection with our target machine.

 ```
 C:\Program Files (x86)\IObit\Advanced SystemCare>sc start AdvancedSystemCareService9